Merrimack College has been participating in long-distance, weeklong service experiences for more than 50 years.

 These experiences have provided students with opportunities to explore their faith in the context of serving with, and for, other communities around the United States.
 We hope that students will be able to use these interactions to develop a “faith that does justice” through reflecting on our four pillars.

-- Service: This pillar acknowledges the importance of giving back to others in actions such as building homes or serving at a soup kitchen.
-However, we believe that “service” is a lifestyle.
-Even though participants serve for only a week, this service is meant to inspire a deeper commitment to serving others in every aspect of life, especially as members of the Merrimack community.
+This pillar acknowledges the importance of giving back to others by way of action.
+Service can come in many forms, including sitting and talking to Ecuadorian people, serving lunch at a soup kitchen, or sorting food at a food bank.
+We believe that “service” is a lifestyle.
+Even though alternative break groups serve for only a week, this service is meant to inspire a deeper commitment to serving others in every aspect of life, especially as members of the Merrimack community.

-- Community: This pillar highlights the importance of sharing experiences with one another.
-We come together as communities of participants who reflect together, serve and build relationships with the individuals and communities for whom we serve.
+This pillar highlights the importance of sharing experiences and building equal, just, and loving relationships with one another.
+We come together as communities of participants who reflect together, serve, and build relationships with the individuals and communities for whom we serve.

 Finally, every dimension of our alternative break programs seek to embody the Augustinian values that inform the academic, social and spiritual dimensions of the Merrimack experience.